bballew/54gene-wgs-germline/docs/source/corepipeline.rst

 The per-interval/region, genotyped gVCFs will be concatenated into one sorted, indexed, project-level multi-sample gVCF for downstream analysis in ``results/HaplotypeCaller/genotyped/HC_variants.vcf.gz``.

 *Note*: While GenomicsDBImport supports adding N+1 samples to the datastores, our pipeline does not utilize this functionality and instead creates the databases every time from scratch.
-This was a development choice made to avoid issues with potential failures with maintaining the datastores and revisitng them in future analyses.
+This was a development choice made to avoid issues with potential failures with maintaining the datastores and revisiting them in future analyses.

 Variant filtering
 -----------------